wcwhite71/Adama-William/README.md

    - Check if Palindrome - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar”

+   - Chat translator for Whatsapp -- can make one much better than Google translate :laughing:

 ### Algorithms

   - Sorting - Implement two types of sorting algorithms: Merge sort and bubble sort